loading page

 Abstract

 As apex predators, pinnipeds are considered to be useful bioindicators of marine and coastal environments.
 Endemic to a small archipelago in the South Pacific, the Juan Fernandez fur seal (JFFS) is one of the less-studied members of the pinniped family Otariidae.
-This study aimed to characterize the fecal microbiome of the JFFS for the first time, in order to establish a baseline for future studies of host-microbial-environment interactions and monitoring programs.
-During two consecutive reproductive seasons, 57 fecal samples were collected from 7 different JFFS colonies within the Juan Fernandez Archipelago, Chile.
-Bacterial composition and abundance were characterized by sequencing the V4 region of the 16S rRNA gene.
-The overall microbiome composition was dominated by five phyla: Firmicutes (40 %), Fusobacteria (30 %), Bacteroidetes (22 %), Proteobacteria (6 %) and Actinobacteria (2 %).
+This study aimed to characterise the faecal microbiome of the JFFS for the first time, in order to establish a baseline for future studies of host-microbial-environment interactions and monitoring programs.
+During two consecutive reproductive seasons, 57 faecal samples were collected from 7 different JFFS colonies within the Juan Fernandez Archipelago, Chile.
+Bacterial composition and abundance were characterised by sequencing the V4 region of the 16S rRNA gene.
+The overall microbiome composition was dominated by five phyla: Firmicutes (40 % ± 24), Fusobacteria (30 % ± 17), Bacteroidetes (22 % ± 10), Proteobacteria (6 % ± 4) and Actinobacteria (2 % ± 3).
 Alpha diversity was higher in Tierras Blancas.
 However, location was not found to be a dominant driver of microbial composition.
 Interestingly, the strongest signal in the data was a negative association between the genera Peptoclostridium and Fusobacterium, which explained 29.7 % of the total microbial composition variability between samples.
 The genus Peptoclostridium has not been reported in other pinniped studies and its role here is unclear, with interpretation challenging due to a lack of information regarding microbiome functionality in marine mammals.
-As a first insight into the JFFS fecal microbiome, these results contribute towards our understanding of the natural microbial diversity and composition in free-ranging pinnipeds.
+As a first insight into the JFFS faecal microbiome, these results contribute towards our understanding of the natural microbial diversity and composition in free-ranging pinnipeds.